Skip to main content

 Install in Your Vehicle

 All modules connect with a simple 4-wire cable that carries both power and data.
-Daisy-chain them together—no complicated wiring harnesses.
+Daisy-chain them together.
+No complicated wiring harnesses.
 Each module just plugs into the next.

 • Single 4-wire cable for power and data